kokawaguchi/adr/ui-framework.md

 A requirement for the food ordering app is to have a user-friendly interface that is easy to navigate and delivers a seamless ordering experience.
 For the development team to create such an interface, a decision on which UI framework to use is being proposed.

+Having an engaging UI is vital to the app, as it permeates multiple functionalities including ordering, notifications, payment, and interacting with other user-generated content.

 ## Decision

 We are proposing the use of React Native.